PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/README.md

 ### Using Spells and Rituals

 Using magic is called Casting.
-To cast a spell or a ritual the caster makes a d100 roll adding their Stat Bonus to the Casting Roll (CR).
+To cast a spell or a ritual the caster makes a d100 roll adding their Skill Bonus to the Casting Roll (CR).
-In the case of spells this is the sum of Em+In+Pr stat bonuses.
+For each MP spent in the casting the CR is modified by -5.

-For rituals this is Pr+Re+Sd bonuses.
+> A spell requiring 7 MP to cast has a CR modifier of -35.

 A caster declares the spell to be cast and the action takes up to 3AP.
 At the end of the action the CR is made.